kornha/parliament/README.md

 We also perceive some news events to be more important than others.
 This may be due to various factors, such as ramifications that impact our lives, significant geopolitical events, events that confirm or reject our beliefs, local concerns, unique occurrences (_man bites dog_), or other considerations.
 For example, on August 9, 1974, when the New York Times published *NIXON RESIGNS* in capital letters on their front page, they were expressing significant urgency in the event.
 While the importance of the `Story` is different to each person, i.e., it may have been more interesting to an American autoworker than to a Nepalese farmer, the New York Times felt it was newsworthy enough for their audience to warrant an all-caps title.
 This judgment we call `Newsworthiness`.

-News, when told, also has a level of understanding around the event that may significantly alter our understanding and perception of an event.
-An image of a child being shot next to a soldier may make us feel strong resentment towards the soldier; that same image, zoomed out, may in fact show the soldier was trying to protect the child.
+News, when told, also includes a varying contextualization around the event that may significantly alter our understanding and perception of an event.
+In the most simplest case, an image can be so powerful, only to reverse its meaning when it is zoomed out.
 The fairness and completeness around which a `Story` is told we call `Context`.

 Each human consumes news differently due to their unique experiences and circumstances.
 This is partly why the same event can be perceived so differently by different individuals.
-Parliament's mission is to abstract these variables to tell maximally truthful news in a clear and measurable way.
+Parliament's mission is to tell maximally truthful news in a clear and measurable way.

 Let's dive further.